-In accordance with this fundamental principle the officials and employees of the competent authorities have to respect professional confidentiality (this therefore includes the members of the Consumer Safety Commission in application of article L.224-6 of the Consumer Code).
+In accordance with this fundamental principle, the officials and employees of the competent authorities have to respect professional confidentiality.
 Despite the provisions of article 11 of the Criminal Procedure Code, article L.216-10 of the Consumer Code does however allow the disclosure of confidential information where doing so would avert the risk of serious and immediate danger to the health and safety of consumers.